No Bake Cake Batter Truffles [Video]

 Pin This No Bake Cake Batter Truffles Recipe to your Favorite Board

-Tips and tricks for the perfect No Bake Cake Batter Truffles Recipe:
+No Bake Cake Batter Truffles Recipe Tips:

 - The unsalted butter must be room temperature, not greasy and oily, at that point the butter is way too melted.